 Okay, easy.
 But what about every other situation?

-- A new employee being introduced to your team.
+- A new employee is introduced to your team.
 Do you Reply directly to them or Reply All to everyone on the thread?

 - You have a specific question to ask in a thread but only one person specializes in this field.
 What now?